braboj/the-great-wall/docs/solution.md

 - [x] WallConfigurator class that will import or export the wall configuration
 - [x] Extend the REST API to allow the user to configure the wall
 - [x] Handle the views with the Django REST framework
+- [x] Add a route to get the wall log using the REST API
-- [ ] Provide unit tests for the views
+- [x] Provide unit tests for the views

+The test coverage of the views will cover only basic positive and negative scenarios.
+The views will be tested with the Django test client.

 ### 6.11.
 References
 - https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/